 It should not be forgotten by US lenders and title insurance companies that the USA is a party to the Hague Convention abolishing the requirement of legalization of foreign public documents and that they can seek an apostille from a foreign nation's "competent Authority" which authenticates such notarisations for purposes of US law.
 In the United States, the Secretary of State of each state and his or her deputies are usually the state's competent authorities.
 In the United Kingdom, it is the Foreign and Commonwealth Office which is the relevant competent authority.

 Is it possible to use the US notarisation services of a USA federally appointed notary based in the UK?

-Yes, but there are two options addressed below.
-However, it is not always possible to arrange.
+Yes, there are two limited options addressed below.
+However, it is not always possible to timely arrange.
 The two options are set out below:

-(1), US federally appointed notaries who can notarise on U.S. military bases.
-These notarial services however are only available to members of the US military and their families, and:
+(1), US Military & their Families: US federally appointed notaries who can notarise on U.S. military bases.
+These notarial services however are only available to resident members of the US military and their families, and:

 Save for notaries in US embassies and such military notaries, there are no other notaries appointed by the US federal government to notarise abroad.

 Are there then any US state-appointed notaries who are permitted under US state law to notarise documents outside of the United States?